The Collagen Types Debate: How many are there? Actually?

 Type II is the chicken collagen we'll call it, and type X is the eggshell collagen.

 So either you need a truckload of eggs every day to get your recommended daily serving of type X collagen, or just take CB Supplements multi-collagen.
-You pick.

 So, what's the best type of collagen?

 (Trick question y'all)

 It's hard to quantify what type of collagen is "best" — as you've read above, each type aids the human body and has tremendous benefits.

 Yes, some types are easier to source (Type I vs Type X), but does that make it better?
 Probably not.

 We believe that collagen is awesome and the more types we can supplement our body with, the better.

 (I guess that means everyone is getting a participation trophy?)